 10 DAYS TO REQUEST A DMV HEARING

 It is also important that you understand the action that the California Department of Motor Vehicles (DMV) will take against your driver's license.
 If arrested for DUI with a blood alcohol content of .08 percent or greater, if you are on probation for a DUI, or if you refused to submit to the required chemical test, there will be two separate proceedings against you: a criminal case in court and an administrative case with the DMV.
 If your license was taken from you at the time of your arrest, you should have been given a temporary license that is good for 30 days.
 Within 10 days of your arrest, either you or your attorney must contact the DMV and request a hearing.
 If this is not done, your license will automatically be suspended 30 days after your arrest date.
 The length of the suspension will depend on whether you've had any previous DUI convictions and whether or not you refused to take the breath or blood test (required after you have been placed under arrest).
-Contact an experienced DUI lawyer immediately to learn how your DUI arrest will impact your driver's license.
+CONTACT a experienced DUI lawyer immediately to learn how your DUI arrest will impact your driver's license.
 Berglund Law Office, P.C. will also represent you at the DMV hearing, which is a completely separate proceeding from the criminal case.

 DUI CAN INVOLVE ALCOHOL, DRUGS, OR BOTH